nhcarrigan/becca-docs/docs/set-permissions.md

 ## Validating Permissions

-If Becca is not responding in the way you expect, you can run the `becca!permissioncheck` command to confirm that you have granted all of the permissions she needs to function.
+If Becca is not responding in the way you expect, you can run the `/misc permissions` command to confirm that you have granted all of the permissions she needs to function.

 ## Administrator Permissions